 Keep Your (Air Conditioner) Ducts in a Row

 Your air ducts are an important part of your home comfort system.
 Ductwork typically isn’t visible inside the home; it runs through the attic, walls and other spaces to carry heated or cooled air around your home.
-Keeping these invisible arteries clean is key to a clean, efficient climate control system.
+Maintaining these invisible arteries with air duct cleaning is key to a clean, efficient climate control system.

 What is Air Duct Cleaning?

 The EPA says that air duct cleaning usually refers to cleaning the supply and return air ducts and registers, grilles and diffusers; heat exchanger coils; drain or drip pans; the fan motor and housing; and the air handling unit housing.
 If not kept clean, these components are magnets for dust, pollen and, if there’s moisture around, mold.
 These contaminants can cause allergic reactions and other adverse health conditions.

 When to Have Your Ducts Cleaned

 If someone in your home has allergies or suffers from an unexplained illness, first talk to your doctor.
 If environmental pollutants seem to be at fault, call a professional to have your air ducts examined and cleaned — and this is a professional’s job.
 The EPA stresses that not only must all components be cleaned properly, but some specialized equipment may be needed, as well as advanced testing if there’s mold found.

 Consider booking an air duct cleaning if:

 - There’s mold growing inside the hard surface ductwork or other components of your heating and air system.
 If there’s mold on your insulation, it cannot be cleaned and must be removed and replaced, the EPA says.
 You should also correct the conditions that cause the mold in the first place, otherwise it’ll just grow back.